Table of contents

 Community members are encouraged to report sexual misconduct as soon as possible to increase the likelihood that the recipient of the unwanted behavior receives support and access to resources, and also to maximize the university’s ability to respond promptly and effectively.
 There is no time limit to invoking this policy in responding to complaints of alleged sexual misconduct as long as the university has jurisdiction over the individual involved; however, the longer someone waits to report an alleged offense, the more difficult it becomes to investigate and resolve.

-If a report of misconduct involves a serious or continuing threat to the community, the university may issue a campus-wide timely warning to protect the health and safety of the community.
+If a report of misconduct involves a serious or continuing threat to the community, Willamette University may issue a campus-wide timely warning to protect the health and safety of the community.
 The timely warning will not include any identifying information about the person who was the recipient of unwanted behavior as defined by this policy.

 Time Frame for Resolution

 To receive remedies/interim measures a person must report a concern to an on-campus confidential or non-confidential resource.
-Upon receipt of a report of alleged sexual misconduct, the university will implement remedies and responsive actions.
+Upon receipt of a report of unwanted behavior defined within this policy, the University will implement remedies and responsive actions.
 Such actions are determined by the context of the situation and will be based on ensuring the student has full access to educational resources and experiences as they would have had if the unwanted behavior had not occurred.
-Remedies and interim measures may be provided or imposed regardless of whether formal action is sought by the person who experienced the unwanted behavior or the university.
+Remedies and interim measures may be provided or imposed regardless of whether formal action is sought by the University or the person who experienced the unwanted behavior.

 Remedies may include, but are not limited to: